WGLab/DeepRepeat/README.md

 ```

 ## Install DeepRepeat via conda
-It is also easy to install the dependent packages of DeepRepeat using `annoconda`.
-Thus, please install `annoconda` first, and then follow the commands below to install DeepRepeat.
+It is also easy to install the dependent packages of DeepRepeat using `anaconda`.
+Thus, please install `anaconda` first, and then follow the commands below to install DeepRepeat.

 ```
 git clone https://github.com/WGLab/DeepRepeat